-- 35. On-site inspections represent the ultimate verification measure of the CTBT in order to address possible compliance concerns with the Treaty.
+- 34. On-site inspections represent the ultimate verification measure of the CTBT in order to address possible compliance concerns with the Treaty.
 An OSI can only be invoked after the entry into force of the Treaty.
-The sole purpose of OSI is to clarify whether a nuclear weapon test explosion or any other nuclear explosion has been carried out in violation of the Treaty and to gather facts which might assist in identifying any possible violator. - 36.
+The sole purpose of OSI is to clarify whether a nuclear weapon test explosion or any other nuclear explosion has been carried out in violation of the Treaty and to gather facts which might assist in identifying any possible violator. - 35.
 The Commission has continued to build up the OSI verification regime in accordance with Treaty requirements.
-Considerable progress has been made with the implementation of the OSI action plan and the commencement of the third training cycle for inspectors.
-The project to build the Technology, Support and Training (TeST) Centre was completed.
-The centre was opened with the participation of high representatives from the host country, States Signatories and PTS staff, and was inaugurated on 19 June 2019.
+Considerable progress has been made with the completion of the OSI action plan and of the third training cycle for inspectors.